A Field Guide to Getting Lost

 “You get lost out of a desire to be lost.
 But in the place called lost strange things are found.”

-Loss as being, the onto-epistemological state of existence where the surroundings know more than you know of it.
-A state where movement needs to be made with a skeptical caution but nevertheless demands movement, where the embodied experience is one of radical alertness and openness.
-Where you, as a person, come in contact with strange things, new things, and ephemeral outlines.
+“Being lost” is the state of existence where the surroundings know more about you than you know of it.
+A state where movement needs to be made with skeptical caution but—nevertheless—demands movement.
+Where the embodied experience is one of alertness and openness.
+Where you, as a person, come in contact with strange and ephemeral outlines.

-Solnit is writing here to highlight the latent powers of being lost through what I dub the Dialectics of Orientation.
+Solnit is writing here to highlight the latent powers of being lost.
 The act of making yourself disoriented within an environment, system, or process opens up futures, potentials, and new paths.
-In other words, to find yourself, you must lose yourself first.1 A journey towards knowledge necessarily starts at terra incognita
+In other words, to find yourself, you must lose yourself first.1 A journey towards knowledge necessarily starts at terra incognita.

 “The lost are often illiterate in this language that is the language of the earth itself.”